acgetchell/mundus-atrox/src/journals/seventeenth.md

 The mini-Beholder emits a series of grunts and clicks, then dives into *Wulrif's* cloak.

 *Geral*, *Calmul*, and *Wulrif* trudge forward in the darkness, leaning into the swirling wind.
-A waterfall can be heard somehwere off in the distance, though no water can be seen.
+A waterfall can be heard somewhere off in the distance, though no water can be seen.

 After awhile, dim lighting can be seen ringing what appear to be three inverted towers.
 Something in the darkness sways.